 Students interested in graduate studies at Clemson and who need undergraduate prerequisite courses should apply non-degree through the Clemson Graduate School.

-Potential non-degree students should submit the Special Student Application.
+Potential non-degree students should submit the Non-Degree Seeking Application.
 Supporting documents may be requested if needed.
 Financial aid is not available.
 The number of undergraduate credit hours taken in this status may vary by program, but no more than 18 semester hours will be allowed.
 Once the credit hour limit has been reached, the student must apply to a degree-seeking program if he or she wishes to take additional courses.

 Questions should be directed to Clemson Admissions.